chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 .. tag plugin_knife_opc_summary

-The ``knife opc`` subcommand is used to manage organizations and users in Chef server 12.
+The ``knife opc`` subcommand is used to manage organizations and users in Chef Server 12.

-.. note:: The ``knife-opc`` plugin ships in ChefDK 1.0 and later.
-If you use an older version, please upgrade, or install ``knife-opc`` from RubyGems manually.

 .. note:: Administrator permissions are required to add, remove, or edit users.
 To manage organizations, or change a user's assignment to an organization, the pivotal key is required.
 To grant a user administrator permissions, use ``chef-server-ctl grant-server-admin-permissions USER_NAME`` on the Chef server. `See chef-server-ctl for details </ctl_chef_server.html>`__.